 Whilst everyone has a responsibility to promote the mental health of children, staff with a specific, relevant remit include:

 - Alan Clode – Deputy Head Teacher and Inclusion Leader/Designated Safeguard lead.

 - Luke Talmage – Head Teacher and Deputy Designated Safeguard lead.

 - Cheryl Scott – PSHE and Mental Health and Emotional wellbeing lead.

 - Laura Gregory – Early Intervention Officer and Deputy Designated Safeguard lead.

 - Sarah Burns - Children's safeguarding and wellbeing council lead.

-- Sue Wakeman - SEN and Mental Health and wellbeing governor.
+- Sue Wakeman - SEN and Mental Health & wellbeing governor.